thedataquarry/rustinpieces/python/postgres_etl/README.md

 ## Output

-The outputs are the data loading time for 1M records and the query throughput time of 1M async queries via `asyncpg`.
+The outputs are the data loading time for 1M records and the query throughput (QPS) of 10, 100 and 1000 async queries via `asyncpg`.

 ## Setup